 How Long Does it Take an Accountant to Do a Tax Return in the UK?

 This is a very common question!
 It usually takes between 5 days and 8 weeks, depending on a number of factors, including the system involved (for example, via PAYE or self-assessment or corporate tax, etc.), whether you have applied online or in the paper, and whether or not HMRC performs security checks during the process.
 So depending upon your situation, it is a good idea to ask your accountant to start doing your taxes well advance the due date.

 Do Accountants Need Receipts?

-If your accountant doesn't have receipts, you may have to make assumptions and / or some expenses could be completely ignored, which may increasing your tax bill.
+If your accountant doesn't have receipts, you may have to make assumptions, and/or some expenses could be completely ignored, which may increase your tax bill.
 Your accountant will need the petty cash balance at the end of the year.
 Therefore these records are essential.
-If your accountant manages your payroll, he will need a printed copy of the payroll for each month so that he can verify that all salary amounts and other taxes.
-Similarly all business expenses claimed should be backed up by proper receipts.
+If your accountant manages your payroll, he will need a printed copy of the payroll for each month so that he can verify all salary amounts and other taxes.
+Similarly, all business expenses claimed should be backed up by proper receipts.

 Can HMRC Check My Bank Account?

 Yes, if the HMRC is investigating a taxpayer, it has the power to issue a "third party notice" to request information from banks and other financial institutions.
 They can also issue these opinions to taxpayers' attorneys, accountants, and real estate agents.
 However, this does not mean that the tax authorities can issue these opinions at their discretion.
 The HMRC must not only prove that the information is "reasonably required", but that the taxpayer or a tax court must give its approval.